 Vanity in the sight of the Most High is anything that is devoid of God-purpose.
 This third vision pointed out that my way of thinking was the cause of my vanity.
 As with this idea of moving to Arkansas, I always imagine all that could go wrong in a situation and try to prepare for those things and make decisions based on the potential adverse effects of a situation and my personal ability to overcome or endure.
 This is in vain because, in truth, I have no idea exactly what God will do in any given situation.
 Perhaps, it is his will that I “suffer” to be made whole.
 In cases where we have been instructed by Yah to do something, this demonstrates a lack of faith, trust, belief, and confidence in our Father.
 Despite the potential hardships and challenges of doing what he instructs us to do, we should be willing to obey HIM.

 So, being humble is more than not speaking at every opportunity or not being prideful.
 It is harnessing and demonstrating the authority given to us by Yahuwah and trusting HIM whole-heartedly as a small child trust his or her parents.
 It is also about not speaking or thinking things extracurricular and often opposed to what Yah has spoken in one’s life.
-Humility is KNOWING that your Elohim will make a path for us when we are obedient to HIS WORD.
+Humility is KNOWING that your Elohim will make a path for you when you are obedient to HIS WORD.

 Finally, when I had written all these revelations down in my journal, the conclusion regarding this whole journey and these three dreams was revealed.
 Yah was saying to me that I must go to these mountains to be taught something greater than I can conceive in my mind and that HE would somehow use this big hill in the Ozarks to teach me something greater than all that HE had already taught me.